top of page

 Colors: Purple

 College Football Data Warehouse shows college-level games between 1923 and 1926.
-Opponents included Cumberland, Bryson, and Jacksonville State.
+Opponents included Cumberland, Howard, Bryson, and Jacksonville State.
 Most opponents were from the high school or prep schools ranks.
 These included St. Andrews School and Morgan School in Tennessee and St. Bernard Prep in Alabama, a team the Purple Demons once defeated 100-0.

 The 1923 WisT yearbook shows that even with “posts” playing, Wills-Taylor claimed the high school championship of Alabama.
 The Purple Demons lost to Gulf Coast Military Academy of Mississippi in a playoff of state champions.